stackphp/builder/README.md

 ## Example

-If you want to decorate a [silex](https://github.com/fabpot/Silex) app with logger and cache middlewares, you'll have to do something like this:
+If you want to decorate a [silex](https://github.com/fabpot/Silex) app with session and cache middlewares, you'll have to do something like this:

     use Symfony\Component\HttpKernel\HttpCache\Store;